19hours/sg-statutes/Acts/Stamp Duties Act.md

 “conveyance on sale” includes every instrument and every decree or order of any court, whereby any property, or any estate or interest in any property, upon the sale thereof is transferred to or vested in a purchaser or any other person on his behalf or by his direction;

-“3die” includes any plate, type, tool or implement whatever used under the direction of the Commissioner for expressing or denoting any duty, or rate of duty, or the fact that any duty or rate of duty or penalty has been paid, or that an instrument is duly stamped, or is not chargeable with any duty, or for denoting any fee, and also any part of any such plate, type, tool or implement;
+“3die”includes any plate, type, tool or implement whatever used under the direction of the Commissioner for expressing or denoting any duty, or rate of duty, or the fact that any duty or rate of duty or penalty has been paid, or that an instrument is duly stamped, or is not chargeable with any duty, or for denoting any fee, and also any part of any such plate, type, tool or implement;

-3Definition of “die” to be deleted when section 2 (a) of the Stamp Duties (Amendment) Act 1999 is brought into operation.
+3Definition of “die” to be deleted when section 2(a) of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

-Sections 2 (a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33/99) were not in operation at the time of this Revised Edition.
+(Sections 2(a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33 of 99) were not in operation at the time of this Revised Edition.

 “duly stamped”, as applied to an instrument chargeable with duty, means —